the-scouts/por/sphinx_source/chapter-4.rst

 Rule 4.15 The Formation and Closure of District Scout Networks
 --------------------------------------------------------------
-The opening and closing of the District Scout Network is the responsibility of the District Commissioner in consultation with the District Scout Network Commissioner, District Executive Committee and Assistant County Commissioner Scout Network. :sup:`sv`
+The opening and closing of the District Scout Network is the responsibility of the District Commissioner in consultation with the District Scout Network Commissioner, District Executive Committee and Assistant County Commissioner Scout Network.\ :sv:`#`

 Rule 4.16 Annual Renewal of District and Registrations
 ------------------------------------------------------